vohuy93/cyclegan/README.md

 # cyclegan

-This project aims to re-implement the method proposed in the paper "Unpaired image-to-image translation by generative adversarial network".
-Some modifications are also introduced to improve the stability and the final result of the method.
+This project aims to re-implement the model CycleGAN proposed in the paper "Unpaired image-to-image translation using cycle-consistent adversarial networks".
+A variant of CycleGAN using WGAN is also given.
+The download_cyclegan_dataset.sh file is taken from the author's github https://github.com/junyanz/CycleGAN.